openforcefield/openforcefield.org/openforcefield/content/news/introducing-the-consortium.md

 author: "Lee-Ping Wang"
 ---

-We’re excited to announce the launch of the [Open Force Field Consortium](consortium), an academic-industry collaboration designed to improve small molecule force fields used to guide pharmaceutical drug discovery.
+We’re excited to announce the launch of the Open Force Field Consortium, an academic-industry collaboration designed to improve small molecule force fields used to guide pharmaceutical drug discovery.
+The Open Force Field Initiative is what we are calling our overall research effort, whereas the Open Force Field Consortium refers specifically to the academic-industry collaboration.

 Modeling tools based on force fields assist development of therapies for diseases such as cancer and neurodegenerative disease throughout